Zhang-Cheng-76200/R2DA/README.md

-Download source file and run the code in colab.
-Takes around 2 hours to finish.
+Download the R2_DA.ipynb and run the code in colab.
+It takes around 2 hours to finish.